xoraus/xoraus/README.md

 - [The Super Resolution CNN for Image Restoration](https://medium.com/p/ff1e8420d846)
 - [Advice from a Senior Microsoft Engineer (16YOE) to a Beginner Programmer.](https://xoraus.hashnode.dev/breaking-into-the-big-leagues-tips-from-senior-software-engineer-at-microsoft-16-yoe)

->❓I embrace the 'No Zero Days' philosophy, always eager to learn and improve, whether it's through a serendipitous conversation or an 8-hour coding marathon.
+>❓I embrace the 'No Zero Days' philosophy, whether it's through a serendipitous conversation or an 8-hour coding marathon.

 <div align="center">